bgu-frontend/hw1_2025/README.md

     Explanation: We use npm to install packages locally in our project, package.json file tracks those.
 When you install packages via npm globally, you risk that a package would be installed on your machine but not on others, since it's not tracked by package.json.

 ## Code
-1. Won't be tested: aim for short components, there's no hard rule of how many.
-See [this discussion](https://stackoverflow.com/questions/75380858/how-to-deal-with-a-huge-number-of-components-in-a-page-in-react#:~:text=After%20a%20few%20years%20working,ll%20be%20hard%20to%20read.).
-For example, see Airbnb's [coding style document](https://airbnb.io/javascript/react/).
+1. Aim for short components, with reasonable component directory hierarchy.

 ### Run the server with an input JSON file: